georgechirayil/my-site/content/trains.md

-Around 2000 trains started to ne electric trains.A company called Amtrak was partnering up with Siemens to make a high tech train which
+Around 2000 trains started to ne electric trains.A company called Amtrak was partnering up with Siemens to make a high tech train which electric in 2017 called Siemens charger it first was in service in 2022 and on

+# Conclusion

+ So trains can have many features on their path they can maybe develop flights like airplanes soon.